 [music: “New South Africa” by Béla Fleck & Abigail Washburn]

-Ms. Tippett: I’m Krista Tippett, and this is On Being.
+I’m Krista Tippett, and this is On Being.
 Today, with Béla Fleck and Abigail Washburn.
 He is one of the greatest living banjo players.
 She is a celebrated clawhammer banjo player and singer, a passionate explorer of the folk traditions of both America and China.
-And they are partners — in music and in life — recovering something ancient and deeply American all at once; bringing both beauty and meaning to what they play and how they live.
-Nashville Public Radio brought us together in their hometown — in front of a live audience at the Belcourt Theater.
+And they are partners in music and in life — recovering something ancient and deeply American all at once, bringing both beauty and meaning to what they play and how they live.
+Nashville Public Radio brought us together in their hometown, in front of a live audience at the Belcourt Theatre.

-Mr. Fleck: Yeah, yeah.
-It was out in Franklin.
+Mr. Fleck: Yeah, it was out in Franklin.
 There was a party.

 Ms. Tippett: Because you were just so caught up in the…

 Ms. Washburn: That’s so romantic.

 Mr. Fleck: Yeah, she gave me — in fact, it’s not really the first time.
 It’s been slightly sanitized, the story.
 But the first time I heard her, it was at the party, and she was playing these very, very sad, slow songs with a bunch of girls gathered around her.
 And I was going, “This is just not for me.” [laughs] It was just really slow, and it was beautiful, but I was like, “Yeah, OK.
 She’s good.”

 But then she gave me this CD at this party, and I started listening to it.
 And I had a completely different experience because the banjo was up front.
 There was this groove to it.
 She was singing like you just heard her, with this ancient sound, very connected to traditional music.
 And I just started driving faster and faster and going, “Wow, I really like this.”
 I think I was even talking to myself.
 And then I got pulled over and had to walk the line.